Billy McGlory: Armory Hall

-Close of the Armory and legal trouble
+Hall closure and legal trouble

-McGlory gained considerable notoriety from the press, especially from the New York Herald, who titled him the "Vicar General."
+McGlory gained considerable notoriety from the press, especially from the New York Herald, who titled him the "Vicar General".
 He was one of several prominent figures, along with police officials, politicians, and sportsmen, who attended the bare-knuckle boxing prize fight between John L. Sullivan and Paddy Ryan at Madison Square Garden on January 19, 1885.

 Upon the election, reform Mayor Abram S. Hewitt, who promised to clean up the vice and red light districts in New York City, closed many of the famous resorts, including Harry Hill's, Frank Stephenson's Black and Tan, Theodore Allen's American Mabille and, in lower Manhattan, The Haymarket.
 Authorities finally attempted to close Armory Hall in 1889, although their efforts were initially met with some difficulty.
 In a meeting with Mayor Hugh J. Grant in February, McGlory claimed that he had been trying to rent the building out as a church but had been unable to find tenants.
-A month later, police visited Armory Hall and reported they had witnessed nothing obscene or improper, "not even a cancan."
-McGlory sold the building to a furniture manufacturer soon after, auctioning off the bar, piano, icebox, and stage scenery in June 1889.
+A month later, police visited Armory Hall and reported they had witnessed nothing obscene or improper, "not even a cancan".
+He sold the building to a furniture manufacturer soon after, auctioning off the bar, piano, icebox, and stage scenery in June 1889.

 A year later, McGlory bought the Hotel Irving, a respectable restaurant and boarding house in uptown Manhattan, and turned it into an all-night saloon and dance hall.
 The Hotel Irving was located on the corner of Fourteenth Street and Irving Place, across the street from the New York Academy of Music and nearby Tammany Hall and Tony Pastor's place.
 Complaints were made about the noise and violence but police did not take action until an exposé by the New York Herald prompted city officials to take action.
 The hotel's liquor license was revoked in June but McGlory continued to sell alcohol even after his bartender, Edward Kelly, was arrested.
 District Attorney De Lancey Nicoll ordered McGlory's arrest and, in December 1891, he stood trial at the Court of General Sessions for running a disorderly house.

 At the trial, the Irving's manager Frederick Krause appeared as the state's witness and described how McGlory "muscled" his way into running the Irving despite his having no financial ties to it.
 Edward Corey, the former owner of the Haymarket, had legitimately purchased an interest in the hotel but was chased out by McGlory who threatened his life if he ever returned.
 In another incident, according to Krause, he himself was assaulted by McGlory when the hotel manager attempted to stop a suspicious looking couple from using one of the rooms.
 Other charges, aside from liquor law violations, were claimed by prostitute Nellie Martin, bookmaker Samuel Guggenheim, as well as additional witnesses who testified to other serious allegations.

 From 1896 to 1899, McGlory operated a seedy resort at what is now the Elmwood Park in Syracuse, New York, but was driven away by relentless opposition from locals.